RomSanitovsky/The-Burger-Station-Website/README.md

 ## Description

-A web application for a fast-food company we developed during our "Web Application Development" course taught by Dr. Igor Rochlin.
-This project helped us to gain a higher level of knowledge in programming web applications using MVC architecture.
-We further advanced our skills with web languages such as C#, JavaScript (jQuery & 3D.js libraries), HTML\CSS, LINQ, and Razor.
+A web application for a fast-food company we developed during our "Advanced Web Application Development" course taught by Menachem Leibovich.
+This project helped us to gain a higher level of knowledge in programming web applications JS technologies.
+We further our skills with web languages such as NodeJS, JavaScript ,React, MongoDB, and Angular.

 #### Languages and Stack